 Britni, a native of Dallas, Texas, moved to Tulsa, OK in 2015 to study International Community Development at Oral Roberts University.
 This alumna of Wiley College has helped organize networking events around Tulsa for Moxie Mixer, published poetry with J Parle Publishing Company and is a natural leader and engaging writer with a desire to utilize her varied experiences in contributing to the success of Tulsa’s growing community.

 Raynell is a graduate of Oral Roberts University, holding a Bachelors of Science in Business Management.
 She grew up in Tulsa and is passionate about elevating and building power within her community.
 In everything she does, she seeks to live in honor of the ancestors and in service to their descendants.

-Noelle Janak grew up in Tulsa and is a proud graduate of Booker T. Washington High School.
+Jaden Janak grew up in Tulsa and is a proud graduate of Booker T. Washington High School.
 They are currently a second-year doctoral student in Black Studies at the University of Texas at Austin.
-Committed to the liberation of Black people, Noelle studies the connections between prison abolition, hip-hop, and the Black Radical tradition.
+Committed to the liberation of Black people, Jaden studies the connections between prison abolition, hip-hop, and the Black Radical tradition.
 They are particularly interested in re-imagining a world where public safety is actualized and, therefore, prisons and other carceral institutions do not exist.